Chocolate Myers: Actor

 Myers also co-hosts a radio show, Tradin' Paint, on Sirius Satellite Radio.
-Chocolate Myers has done color-commentating on ESPN2, appeared in countless television commercials, and acted in movies, including the "Smokey and the Bandit" series.
+He has done color-commentating on ESPN2, appeared in countless television commercials, and acted in movies, including the "Smokey and the Bandit" series.
 He has also appeared on several episodes of QVC.

 Honors

-He was inducted into the Legends of NASCAR Hall of Fame in 2006.
-Chocolate Myers and his wife Caron are featured in a chapter of Peter Golenbock's book "The Last Lap".
+Myers was inducted into the Legends of NASCAR Hall of Fame in 2006.
+He and his wife Caron are featured in a chapter of Peter Golenbock's book "The Last Lap".
 Chocolate received North Carolina’s highest civilian award with The Order of the Longleaf Pine in 2024.